-Acreage-0.35, all nonfederal.
+Acreage-1,754.37, all federal.

-Theodore Roosevelt Island c/o George Washington Memorial Parkway, Turkey Run Park, McLean, VA 22101 On this wooded island sanctuary in the Potomac River, trails lead to an imposing statue of Roosevelt, the conservation-minded 26th President, by Paul Manship.
+Theodore Roosevelt Island c/o George Washington Memorial Parkway, Turkey Run Park, McLean, VA 22101 On this wooded island sanctuary in the Potomac River, trails lead to an imposing statue of Roosevelt the conservation-minded 26th President, by Paul Manship.
 His tenets on nature, manhood, youth, and the state are inscribed on tablets.

-Authorized May 21, 1932: transferred from Office of Public

 Authorized May 21, 1932; transferred from Office of Public Buildings and Public Parks of the National Capital Aug.
-10, 1933.
+10, 1933